Overview of the best photonics books: 2025 update

 This is an excellent book for those who want to be able to properly account for quantum noise in phase measurements as well as perform accurate quantum correlation and quantum entanglement measurements.

-The book achieves this by exploring quantum optics by emphasizing the well-known optical (multi) modes of classical wave theory.
 This approach is a lot more realistic than that presented in most other books on quantum optics and immediately makes experimentalists feel at home with the counter-intuitive nature of quantum physics.

 Under the theoretical foundations of quantum optics, the book covers the historical development of quantum optics, the mode theory of optical fields and their quantization, quantum states of single-mode and multi-mode fields, the theory of photodetection, the quantum theory of coherence, as well as the generation and transformation of quantum states.